Edwin Stanton: Campaigning in 1868

 After Johnson's acquittal and Stanton's resignation, Johnson's administration seized upon the narrative that those who wanted his impeachment were black-hearted, especially Stanton.
 However, Stanton left office with strong public and Republican support.
 In other matters, however, Stanton was in peril.
 His health was in a dire state, the product of his relentless efforts during and after the war, and his finances were greatly lacking.
-After his resignation, Stanton possessed only the remnants of his salary, and a $500 loan.
+After his resignation, Stanton possessed only the remnants of his salary and a $500 loan.
 Stanton rejected calls from his fellow Republicans that he run for the Senate, choosing instead to resume his law practice.

 Stanton's law efforts stalled when he was called on in August 1868 by Robert C. Schenck, the Republican candidate for one of Ohio's seats in the House of Representatives.
-Schneck's rival, Democrat Clement Vallandigham, was well known among Republicans for his Copperhead politics, and disliked by Stanton.
+Schenck's rival, Democrat Clement Vallandigham, was well known among Republicans for his Copperhead politics, and disliked by Stanton.
 Believing that Democratic victory at any level would imperil the results of the war, and nullify Republican efforts during the war, Stanton went on a tour of Ohio to campaign for Schenck, other Ohio Republicans and Grant, the Republican presidential nominee.
 Meanwhile, Stanton's health continued to deteriorate.
 His physician warned him against making lengthy speeches as his asthma irritated him severely.
 Stanton's illness precipitated his return to Washington in early November.
-His feeble state was replaced by excitement when Republicans were victorious in the Schenck–Vallandingham race, and the presidential election.
+His feeble state was replaced by excitement when Republicans were victorious in the Schenck–Vallandingham race and the presidential election.